Bio

-Over the past decade, I’ve integrated data science, cognitive science, and media theory to empirically research narrative interaction and belief dynamics on the internet.
-I’ve mined millions of posts across numerous social media platforms, run experiments with individual participants and networked groups, fit computational models of human thinking and decision-making, and developed open-source AI software for psychological modeling from language data.
-I actively apply research findings to develop spatial and digital interventions that increase narrative alignment among humans.
-I’ve acquired a unique array of digital research skills, which I apply to solve complex business problems and build collaborations with industry partners, artists, and academic researchers.
+Knowing me requires meeting me, but here are some highlights of my education and research career.
+Over the past decade, I’ve integrated data science, computational cognitive psychology, and media theory to study narrative and belief dynamics on the internet.
+I’ve analyzed millions of social media posts, run experiments with individuals and networked groups, built computational models of human reasoning, and developed open-source AI tools for psychological modeling from language data.
+Today, I focus on how to support narrative alignment in local and decentralized communities.

-I began studying social media and human dynamics when I developed software to download and analyze social media posts from Twitter related to politics and the stock market.
-While earning my BS in Mathematics at Arizona State University, I was a research assistant in Dr. Zach Horne's Computation, Cognition, and Development Lab (now at the University of Edinburgh), developing data science pipelines and running experiments to predict features of persuasive online discussion.
+I began studying human psychology on social media by developing software to collect and analyze conversations on Twitter and Reddit.
+As an undergraduate in Mathematics at Arizona State University, I worked in Dr. Zach Horne’s lab building data pipelines and running experiments to predict features of persuasive online discussion.

 I am eager to connect and learn from others.
 Please reach out via email (priniski@ucla.edu) if you would like to work together or have a conversation about the narratives and networks increasingly consuming our lives.